Mass of the Holy Spirit

 University President Michael J. Graham, S.J., invites students, faculty, staff, and friends to celebrate the beginning of the academic year.
-To do so, the President, with support from the Faculty Committee and the University Staff Committee, has announced that classes will be cancelled and offices will be closed from 11:30 a.m. until 1:00 p.m.
+To do so, the President, with support from the Faculty Committee and the University Staff Committee, has announced that classes and meetings will be suspended and offices will be closed from 11:30 a.m. until 1:00 p.m.

-This is an opportunity for the Xavier community, composed of people of a variety of faith traditions, to gather together and be united in common prayer asking for God's blessing on the new year.
+This is an opportunity for the Xavier community, composed of people of a variety of faith traditions, to gather together and be united in thought and common prayer seeking God's blessing on the new year.

-Questions should be directed to Rachelle Kramer Kramerr4@xavier.edu
+Questions should be directed to Brother Darrell Burns email@example.com